1NO0B/chip8-emulator/README.md

 # !DISCLAMER!
-Frontend (so everything with sdl2) is copied by this repo https://github.com/JamesGriffin/CHIP-8-Emulator/ The rest is written by me
+Frontend (so everything with sdl2) is copied by this repo https://github.com/JamesGriffin/CHIP-8-Emulator/ <br>
+The rest is written by me